Koipix/cutie-dotfiles/README.md

 <br>

-<p>PS: <b>This is a experimental personal project of mine</b>—this might not work on your system or even bweak it but give it a try as long as you got the required dependencies and packages, feel free to review the shell scripts ♡</p>
+<p>PS: <b>This is a experimental personal project of mine</b>—this might not work on your system or even bweak it but give it a try as long as you know what you're doing ^-^ feel free to review the shell scripts ♡</p>

 <br>